 The Executive Head Teacher and Class Teachers closely monitor the progress of all children in the school on a regular basis.
 The school tracks children's progress on the National Curriculum to ensure that all children maintain progress.
-The school also uses whole class screening programmes, such as Bench Mark Reading and regular assessment tasks.
+The school also uses whole class screening programmes, such as Language Link for speech and Language and Thrive to identify social, emotional development.

-The SENDCo has regular meetings and discussions with class teachers where progress and concerns can be discussed.
+The SENCo has regular meetings and discussions with class teachers where progress and concerns can be discussed.
 Children needing extra help are identified and added to the register of need.
-The teachers will assess need and provision against the Federation Core Provision Map and the Devon Graduated Response Tool.
+The teachers will assess need and provision against the Federation Core Provision Map.
 Some children may need extra help for a short period of time, whilst some may have longer term SEN. The progress of children already receiving extra help is monitored to ensure they are making good progress and any changes in provision are discussed and agreed.